Configuring TLS

 [TLSv1.3,TLSv1.2] (default)

-The trust store which holds the certificate information of the certificates to trust.
+The key store which holds the certificate information instead of specifying separate files for the management server.

 On this page